-Evergreen Solutions is retained by San Jacinto Community College to provide Compensation Consulting Services.
-Evergreen will provide consultation and advisement in the following areas: review and analysis of the College’s current pay structures in line with competitive market and best practices; review and analysis of the College’s guidelines for determining the source of informational data and methods of collecting and analyzing the data; review and analysis of the current staff and administrator salary structure for grades thirty-two (32) and below regarding market equity and applicability; review and analysis of the current staff and administrator salary structure for grades thirty-two (32) and below regarding potential realignment of individual staff positions in an effort to align with market conditions; conduct an internal equity study for staff and administrator positions; review and analysis of hierarchical job titles reflecting levels of accountability; review and analysis of the method of determining starting salaries for new employees; review and analysis of the current job classification system; and review and analysis of the College’s compensation philosophy that is linked to the College’s mission and strategic plan, accountability-based performance evaluation system, differentiated compensation, and results-based orientation.
+Evergreen Solutions was retained by San Jacinto Community College to provide Compensation Consulting Services.
+Evergreen provided consultation and advisement in the following areas: review and analysis of the College’s current pay structures in line with competitive market and best practices; review and analysis of the College’s guidelines for determining the source of informational data and methods of collecting and analyzing the data; review and analysis of the current staff and administrator salary structure for grades thirty-two (32) and below regarding market equity and applicability; review and analysis of the current staff and administrator salary structure for grades thirty-two (32) and below regarding potential realignment of individual staff positions in an effort to align with market conditions; conduct an internal equity study for staff and administrator positions; review and analysis of hierarchical job titles reflecting levels of accountability; review and analysis of the method of determining starting salaries for new employees; review and analysis of the current job classification system; and review and analysis of the College’s compensation philosophy that is linked to the College’s mission and strategic plan, accountability-based performance evaluation system, differentiated compensation, and results-based orientation.
 Note: Evergreen Solutions was again retained by San Jacinto Community College to provide Faculty Compensation Consulting Services.

-Evergreen Solutions is retained by Northwest Missouri State University to conduct a Total Compensation Study.
-Evergreen will analyze the University’s current pay and benefit practices to determine whether they are competitive for its industry and geographic location in an effort to assist the University in attracting top talent.
-Evergreen will develop a philosophy for calculating compensation for additional responsibilities above the base job expectations (temporary assignments, internship supervisors, extended season payments, etc.) and report to the University.
-In the end, Evergreen will provide a recommendation to either adopt an alternative compensation structure or to maintain the current structure.
+Evergreen Solutions was retained by Northwest Missouri State University to conduct a Total Compensation Study.
+Evergreen analyzed the University’s current pay and benefit practices to determine whether they were competitive for its industry and geographic location in an effort to assist the University in attracting top talent.
+Evergreen developed a philosophy for calculating compensation for additional responsibilities above the base job expectations (temporary assignments, internship supervisors, extended season payments, etc.) and reported to the University.
+In the end, Evergreen provided recommendations to either adopt an alternative compensation structure or to maintain the current structure.

-Evergreen Solutions is retained by Robeson Community College to develop an Employee Compensation Plan.
-Evergreen’s consultants will ensure salaries are in accordance and aligned with any salary requirements, or guidance, outlined by the North Carolina Department of Community Colleges and/ or North Carolina Legislature and will obtain salary plans from comparable community colleges to identify competitive and strategic salary plans that will drive externally equitable salaries.
-Evergreen will provide a comparison to the North Carolina Community College System ranges (to determine where Robeson Community College ranks within the System for positions and categories – a breakdown of the system, and regional salary amounts), and include public records from external organizations in the market area (such as City of Fayetteville, University of North Carolina at Pembroke, Bladen and Columbus County).
-In the end, Evergreen will work with senior college officials to identify a plan that will best suit the needs of a progressive leading community college.
+Evergreen Solutions was retained by Robeson Community College to develop an Employee Compensation Plan.
+Evergreen’s consultants ensured salaries were in accordance and aligned with any salary requirements, or guidance, outlined by the North Carolina Department of Community Colleges and/ or North Carolina Legislature and obtained salary plans from comparable community colleges to identify competitive and strategic salary plans that would drive externally equitable salaries.
+Evergreen provided a comparison to the North Carolina Community College System ranges (to determine where Robeson Community College ranked within the System for positions and categories – a breakdown of the system, and regional salary amounts), and included public records from external organizations in the market area (such as City of Fayetteville, University of North Carolina at Pembroke, Bladen and Columbus County).
+In the end, Evergreen worked with senior college officials to identify a plan that would best suit the needs of a progressive leading community college.

-Evergreen Solutions is engaged with Texas A & M University – San Antonio (TAMUSA) to conduct a Compensation Study.
-Evergreen’s consultants will perform the following tasks: identify positions and incumbents where salary is not competitive based on use of compensable factors and ratios; validate that entry level pay grade minimums are comparable to the current San Antonio market; develop a plan to increase salaries to a competitive level to include phase-in options; develop guidelines to maintain internal equity and continue to compensate employees at competitive rates; and assist in recommending pay grades for staff members that are currently not tied to a formal pay grade, approximately 54 staff need to be linked to an appropriate pay grade range.
+Evergreen Solutions was engaged with Texas A & M University – San Antonio (TAMUSA) to conduct a Compensation Study.
+Evergreen’s consultants performed the following tasks: identified positions and incumbents where salaries were not competitive based on use of compensable factors and ratios; validated that entry level pay grade minimums were comparable to the current San Antonio market; developed a plan to increase salaries to a competitive level to include phase-in options; developed guidelines to maintain internal equity and continue to compensate employees at competitive rates; and assisted in recommending pay grades for staff members that were currently not tied to a formal pay grade (i.e., approximately 54 staff needed to be linked to an appropriate pay grade range).